What Is A White Paper in Marketing?

 ii.
 Executive Summary

-White papers usually have a minimum of 6 pages, with no definite maximum page count.Therefore, it is important for them to have an executive summary that briefly outlines for faster readership.
+White papers in a marketing context usually have a minimum of 6 pages, with no definite maximum page count.Therefore, it is important for them to have an executive summary that briefly outlines for faster readership.

 The main points concerning problem identification and the solution to the identified problem need to be covered in the executive summary.